mklomo/AzubiAfricaBusinessAnalytics2022-Cohort-1/Week 9/Password Generator - Client Requirement.md

 > How many symbols would you like in your password? `5`

-> How many numbers would you like in your password? `3`
+> How many digits would you like in your password? `3`

 > Here is your password: s2u$jG#n7f!he^Y4P(